makersacademy/bowling-challenge/process/us-4/README.md

-# User Story 4
+# User Story 5

 > As a user,</br>
-So I can see how much I score,</br>
+If I roll a strike,</br>
-The game should have a total score
+The game create a new frame and calculate a strike bonus

 ## Specification

+- [ ] new frame is created
-- [ ] game to calculate score of all frames
+- [ ] next frame score is added to handicap score
-- [ ]
+- [ ] games core is frames score and handicap

 ## Classes